-Towers Watson Limited is based in the UK and is part of the global Willis Towers Watson group of companies.
-Towers Watson Limited provides actuarial services, advice on employee benefits and human capital strategies, benefits administration, investment consulting and insurance and financial services consulting and is regulated by the Financial Conduct Authority.
-Towers Watson Limited coordinates with other Willis Towers Watson group companies in order to combat modern slavery and human trafficking.
+Towers Watson Software Limited is based in the UK and is part of the global Willis Towers Watson (WTW) group of companies.
+Towers Watson Software Limited provides focuses on the sale of computer software and technology solutions to clients as part of the larger group.
+Towers Watson Software Limited coordinates with other WTW group companies in order to combat modern slavery and human trafficking.